base-org/web/apps/base-docs/base-camp/docs/advanced-functions/function-modifiers.md

 ### Independent Scope

-While `modifiers` are used to modify functions and can share inputs, they have separate scope.
+While `modifiers` are used to modify functions and can share inputs, they have separate scopes.
 The following example will **not** work:

 ```solidity
 // Bad code example, does not work